Andonome/core/README.md

 # TeXnical Details

-This thing's handled as a subtree in the other documments, so changing it will change all First Blood books.
+This thing's handled as a subtree in the other documments, so changing it will change all BIND books.

 Personally, I keep it in a directory by the others.
 This allows you to do: